Back to Reference

 Benefits of implementing version control

-- Accountability: With a clear version history, it's easy to track who made changes and when, helping to identify any potential issues.
+• Accountability: With a clear version history, it's easy to track who made changes and when, which helps build a culture of accountability where employees are 2.5 times more likely to be engaged.

 Understanding version control systems